 - 1. Students must maintain an 75% average attendance. - 2.
 Students who attend at 95% or better will receive a \$150 tuition rebate upon completion of course. - 3.
 The time clock shall be used by all students and each student is responsible for clocking in with their own timecard. - 4.
 Each student must follow their school schedule as stated in the enrollment agreement.
 Any schedule change must be requested in writing and approved by the school.
 Please see our Leave of Absence Policy Below. - 5.
 When absent, the student shall phone the school and inform the office as to the reason for the absence and when the student will return.
 The call must be received by 10:00a.m. - 6.
 Friday & Saturday attendance is mandatory.
 Minimum 20% of total hours are required on Friday, and an additional 20% of total hours are required on Saturday.
-For students that are unable to attend on these days, an upcharge will be applied towards the total cost of their tuition. - 7.
+Unexcused absences on these days or day before or after a holiday will result in either no credit for the following school day or no credit for the previous school day. - 7.
 An excused absence or tardiness shall be solely at the discretion of the office. - 8.
 Leaving earlier than the scheduled agreement, or not staying the required minimum 4 hours, will result in no credit for the day, unless prior permission is granted by the office.
 Students may not leave school premises without permission. - 9.
 In the event a student is absent from the school for more than seven calendar days without notification, that student will be terminated on the seventh day. - 10.
 Excessive absences, tardiness-or leaving early will place student on probation for one month.
 If problem persists, student will be terminated. - 11.
 If you are sick and unable to perform the necessary barber services, you cannot receive credit hours. - 12.
 VA students not meeting the minimum required hours each month risk termination from school and loss of VA benefits.